 Microservices accomodate the needs of both of these emerging technologies through independent and decoupled processes that can be flexibly deployed and scaled.

 Ultimately, microservices are uniquely suited to addressing the needs of today’s users and emerging technologies.
 However, since microservices introduce additional complexity, businesses must ensure that they are using tools that simplify building and running applications.
-Azion’s Edge Computing platform makes it simple to both break up monolithic applications and build new functionality at the edge.
+Azion’s Edge Platform makes it simple to both break up monolithic applications and build new functionality at the edge.
 Our serverless approach means that we take care of infrastructure management, automatically applications scaling up and down as needed rather than requiring businesses to continuously monitor and adapt to resource use.

 While a serverless model significantly reduces the challenges of breaking up monolithic applications, the transition to microservices still requires some consideration to ensure it is executed as smoothly as possible.
 The next post in this series will help businesses prepare for application modernization and develop a plan to tackle the process.